 chown -R root:<user web> /etc/phpMyAdmin/

-Now everything should be fine.
-If you use Apache, instead of "user web", set "httpd", "nginx" or how you have the user of the web process on the server.
+Now everything should be ok.
+If you use Apache, instead of "web user", set "httpd", "nginx" or how you have the web process user on the server.

 I wrote these tips because I went through all the phpMyAdmin config for more than 2 hours, and I still can't get rid of the message: The configuration file now needs a secret passphrase (blowfish_secret).
 After I resolved the permissions / groups, it disappeared.